top of page

 bounce back

-If a patient is being admitted and has recently been discharged in the past 30 days and either the resident or intern remains on service, the patient will preferentially go to the team that the resident or intern is on.
+If a patient is being admitted and has recently been discharged in the past 30 days and either the resident or intern remains on service, the patient will preferentially go to the team that the Intern is on and if the intern is off will go to the team with that the resident is on.
 If the resident or intern has moved from one team to another, the patient will go to the team that the resident or intern is currently on.
 This preserves continuity between patients and providers and is overall beneficial for patient care.

-If a patient is a bounce back to a team but that team is not on call, then the on call team will admit the patient and the patient will be transferred to the bounce back team in the AM.
+If a patient is a bounce back to a team but that team is not on call, then the on call team will admit the patient and the patient will be transferred to the bounce back team the following morning.
 Please make the chiefs aware if this occurs.

 pcu policy